 The first step to ensure a smooth launch is to make sure your application is finalized and fully tested at least a week before training begins.
-Spend sufficient time making sure there are no surprises for users when they start using the application.
+Spend sufficient time making sure there are no surprises for users when they start using the application, whether it’s brand new or you have only added one new feature.
 They should not go into the field working on a different app from the one they were trained on.

 Look for opportunities to improve the efficiency of your workforce as they start out with the tool.
 For example, to make it easier for a community health worker, we will often preload data for all the beneficiaries whom they are actively tracking.
 During training, we hand over the phones and ask our workers to log in and sync with the server.
 Immediately after the sync, they see a list of active, familiar beneficiaries on their phone.

 This serves two purposes:

 - It proves them the importance of syncing with the server to keep data safe

 - It gives them a list of beneficiaries to start following up with on the first day.

 This introduction is meant to demonstrate to them the immediate value of the platform, making the adoption process smoother.